Our 2 in 1 waterproof jacket in Ventile and Climashield

 Before Gore-Tex, exceptional mountaineers wore Ventile!

 If Ventile was not fully satisfactory for making survival suits in icy water, I assure you that in urban use, it is a material that largely keeps its promises .
-Because yes, the RAF still tested Ventile survival suits!
+Because yes, the RAF has still tested survival suits in Ventile!

-Stotz , to put it simply, is Ventile of Swiss origin.
-Their flagship product, Etaproof is also a 100% cotton fabric that is intended to be waterproof (this is the one that Acronym and Enfin Levé sometimes use for techwear pants and jackets for example).
+Stotz , to put it simply, is the Swiss-made Ventile.
+Their flagship product, Etaproof, is also a 100% cotton fabric that is intended to be waterproof (it's the one that Acronym and Enfin Levé sometimes use for techwear pants and jackets, for example).

 Etaproof is a very, very, very similar product to Ventile, so much so that it has become difficult to differentiate the two… especially since Stotz bought Ventile!